 \subsubsection{Performance Comparator Accuracy in Different Channel Profiles}

-In Fig.~\ref{fig:eval-comparator-channel}, where DeepRx is trained on tdl\_d channel profile, we observe Performance Comparator accuracies of 77\%, 77\%, 78\%, 99\%, and 99\%, averaged over all Eb/N0 levels, for test channel profiles of tdl\_a, tdl\_b, tdl\_c, tdl\_d, and tdl\_e, respectively.
+In Fig.~\ref{fig:eval-comparator-channel}, where DeepRx is trained on tdl\_d channel profile, we observe Performance Comparator accuracies of 77\%, 77\%, 78\%, 99\%, and 99\%, averaged over all Eb/N0 levels, for test channel profiles tdl\_a, tdl\_b, tdl\_c, tdl\_d, and tdl\_e, respectively.
 This can be averaged to 86\% accuracy for all the test channel profiles in all Eb/N0 levels.
-Lowest accuracy of 31-35\% can be seen for the NLOS channel profiles of tdl\_a, tdl\_b, and tdl\_c, in Eb/N0=14 dB.
-Comparing this with Fig.~\ref{fig:prelim-channel-drop} shows the low accuracy happens close to the Eb/N0 level that the two BER graphs of DeepRx and TradRx cross (i.e., 12 dB).
-This means the Performance Comparator makes incorrect decisions regarding whether or not retraining is required mostly when $\text{BER}_\text{DeepRx} \approx \text{BER}_\text{TradRx}$.
-At Eb/N0=14 dB where we have the lowest Performance Comparator accuracy for tdl\_a, tdl\_b, and tdl\_c, $\text{BER}_\text{DeepRx}$ is only 2.6e-3 higher than $\text{BER}_\text{TradRx}$.
-Therefore, an incorrect decision of ``retraining not required'' hurts the system BER by only 2.6e-3 higher BER, for $\sim$70\% of the frames.
+Lowest accuracy in range 31-35\% can be seen for the NLOS channel profiles tdl\_a, tdl\_b, and tdl\_c, in Eb/N0=14 dB.
+Comparing this with Fig.~\ref{fig:prelim-channel-drop} shows the low accuracy happens close to the Eb/N0 level where the two BER graphs of DeepRx and TradRx cross (i.e., 12 dB).
+This means the Performance Comparator makes incorrect decisions mostly when $\text{BER}_\text{DeepRx} \approx \text{BER}_\text{TradRx}$.
+At Eb/N0=14 dB, $\text{BER}_\text{DeepRx}$ is only 2.6e-3 higher than $\text{BER}_\text{TradRx}$.
+Therefore, an incorrect decision of ``retraining not required'' hurts the system BER a negligible amount of 2.6e-3 higher BER, for $\sim$70\% of the frames.